-Five Hours in Dubai: See the City in Comfort for Less than $5
+Five Hours in Dubai: A Secret to See the City for Less than $5

 Reading the discussion forums on Tripadvisor, five hours in transit in Dubai doesn’t seem like enough time to get out of the airport and see the city.
 It feels as if the only way you’re going to see the world’s tallest building, the Burj Khalifa, is from an aeroplane window seat or on a pricy taxi tour.

 What if I told that there’s a cheap way to see some of Dubai’s sights?
 And that it costs only 12 dirhams (S$4.50/US$3.27)?
 And that you won’t have to leave the comfort of air-conditioning when the temperature reaches 45 degrees Celcius outside?
 Trust me, I tried it myself this past August when I transited in the UAE on my way to Istanbul.

 Got five hours in Dubai?
 Take the Dubai Metro

 It was an early morning arrival at DXB for me.
 With my bag already checked through to my final destination, I had five hours in Dubai to kill.
 Some of that time was taken up by the walk through the O.G. of shiny Middle-Eastern airports to immigration, so make that four hours.